hunter-college-ossd-spr-2020/deniceysv-weekly/about.md

 permalink: /about/
 ---

-You should put some information about you here.
 #### About Me
 My name is Denice Veluz, and I am 22 years old.
 I am a Computer Science student at Hunter College and am expected to graduate in Fall 2020.